MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-find-the-name-of-the-aspnet-process.md

 ms.workload:
   - "aspnet"
 ---
-# Find the running ASP.NET process
+# Find the name of the ASP.NET process

 To debug a running [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] app, the Visual Studio debugger must attach to the [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] process by name.

-**To find out the process running an ASP.NET app:**
+**To find out which process is running an ASP.NET app:**

 1. With the app running, in Visual Studio, select **Debug** > **Attach to Process**.

-1. In the **Attach to Process** dialog, type the first letter of a process name from the following list, or enter it into the search box.
-The process that is running is the one running the ASP.NET app.
+1. In the **Attach to Process** dialog, type the first letters of process names from the following list, or enter them into the search box.
+The one that is running is the one running the ASP.NET app.
 Attach to that process to debug the app.

     - *w3wp.exe* is IIS 6.0 and later.
     - *aspnet_wp.exe* is earlier versions of IIS.